 At the most basic level, the manager considers, “Did this team make progress?”
-Progress seems a little general so let’s define it more.
-I would consider any work completed that resulted in achieving a desired outcome or unlocking new sources of value as progress.
+I would consider any work completed that resulted in achieving the desired outcome or unlocking new sources of value as progress.

 This can be measured by evaluating the improvement in defined team metrics.
 A brand new team just starting to figure out if a new idea will get any kind of traction will have a different set of metrics to review than a team who has found product-market fit and is now scaling their idea.
 For example, a new team may only be looking at revenue per customer where the numbers are small but increase each week.
 A team that has a moved from exploratory ideas will have a more fully-realized business model with assumptions they are validating.
 Regardless of stage, the team must show improvement or results over time in order to fare well in an evaluation.

 How the team went about their work should matter too.
 This is important because it’s very difficult to change behaviors.
 Think of the last time you went to a class where you were able to incorporate the content into your job.
 Changing to a Lean Startup mindset requires discipline and focus.

 In traditional companies, a team might be evaluated by how well they worked cross-functionally and whether they followed defined processes.
 In the modern company, new behaviors are reinforced.
 The team should be evaluated by how fast they moved in conducting experiments to validate learning, and how well they applied learning from previous iterations.